-Three of the City's aquatic facilities are open, the Surrey Sport and Leisure Complex, the Grandview Heights Aquatic Centre, and Guildford Recreation Centre Aquatics.
+Three of the City's aquatic facilities are open, the Surrey Sport and Leisure Complex, the Grandview Heights Aquatic Centre, and Guildford Recreation Centre Aquatics and are currently operating with modified hours of operations due to staff shortages.

 All facilities are operating with COVID-19 safety protocols in place to protect staff and users.
-Safety planning has been completed with guidance from the BC & Yukon Lifesaving Society, Fraser Health and the British Columbia Recreation and Parks Association.
+Safety planning has been completed with guidance from the BC & Yukon Lifesaving

+Society, Fraser Health and the British Columbia Recreation and Parks Association.
 The facilities are serving a broad range of users including lane swimming, public swimming, learn to swim lessons and aquatic sport rentals.
-Since opening, these facilities have safely served more than 312,571 public users (including fitness) and provide homes for the City's aquatic sport teams to continue with athlete development.
+Since opening, these facilities have safely served more than 535, 477 public users (including fitness) and provide homes for the City's aquatic sport teams to continue with athlete development.
 Active recruitment and training is underway to ensure sufficient aquatic staff levels to enable additional aquatic facilities to be reopened.